Freelance vs. Full-Time: Which One’s Better?

 Pros of Full-Time Employment

 Full-time employment offers a range of benefits, including job security, a steady income, and access to benefits like health insurance and retirement plans.
+Another valuable benefit is mentorship programs, which provide employees with guidance and support to foster personal and professional growth.
 Full-time employees are often eligible for promotions within their organization.
 Add the freelance vs. full-time salary stereotypes, and it’s no wonder so many people have no desire to find out what is a freelancer.

 Also, there's a social capital-related reason why full-time employment is an excellent way to invest in your career.
 You get to build relationships with colleagues and make meaningful contributions to the workplace.
 While freelancing offers more flexibility and independence, full-time employment can provide a sense of stability and growth.